TyruswooStudio/Tyruswoo_EventGenerator-MZ/README.md

 **v2.0.2** - 9/23/2024
 - Fixed a compatibility issue with with VisuMZ_1_EventsMoveCore.js and confirmed compatibility when placed BELOW VisuStella plugins.
-- Fixed generated events not knowing their starting location, a property used by Tyruswoo Event AI.
+- Fixed generated events not knowing their `startLoc` (starting location), a property used by Tyruswoo Event AI.

 > **Remember, only you can build your dreams!**